 Feature: Confirm that configuration was applied In order to know that the Drupal configuration was correctly applied for the tests As a website developer I need to be able to confirm that the site slogan is correct @api Scenario: Add a basic page Given I am on "/" Then I should see "Making the world amazing"

 It's a relatively simple task to add new tests that exercise your site through its interface.
-For example, the figure below demonstrates testing that an administrator can create a new page on the site.
+The following example demonstrates testing that an administrator can create with a new page on the site.

 Create a new file called